sprakellab/dopantdynamics/README.md

 In the simulation project we use HOOMD-BLUE for performing Brownian Dynamics simulations.
 The code presented here is meant to create/manage input files for these simulations, start simulations via HOOMD-BLUE, data handeling during the simulations and analysis after the simulations have finished.

-A new simulation is started by running 'hoomd ./dopant.py'
+A new simulation is started by running 'hoomd' ./dopant.py'

 # dependencies #